-Hollywood entertainment lawyer and author of two books, Terri Cheney wrote a searing account of her struggles dealing with mental illness and bipolar disorder.
+Hollywood entertainment lawyer and author of three books, Terri Cheney wrote a searing account of her struggles dealing with mental illness and bipolar disorder.
 Her book, “Manic” became a New York Times best-seller and was optioned by HBO.
-Her new book, “The Dark Side of Innocence: Growing Up Bipolar” received rave reviews.
+Her second book, “The Dark Side of Innocence: Growing Up Bipolar” received rave reviews.
 As a lawyer, she also addresses mental health in our judicial system.

 While Terri’s personal story may seem shocking and unique, it strikes a universal chord.
 She has received standing ovations from Kansas to Dubai, from locked wards to federal judges’ conventions.
-Her ongoing blog for Psychology Today reaches over half a million readers, and Madness, and her life story was recently adapted for the Amazon TV series “Modern Love,” starring Anne Hathaway as Terri.
+Her ongoing blog for Psychology Today reaches nearly a million readers, and Madness, and her life story was recently adapted for the Amazon TV series “Modern Love,” starring Anne Hathaway as Terri.

 SHE’S SO BIPOLAR: ATTACKING THE STIGMA OF MENTAL ILLNESS

 From the onslaught of messages I’ve received since my first book was published, I’ve learned that stigma continues to run rampant in workplaces, families, and within the minds of mentally ill individuals themselves.
 It causes millions of people to live in secret torment.
 There’s no more effective counter-punch to stigma than telling one’s own story of struggle and survival.
 Only by giving a vocabulary to the illness, and placing a recognizable face on frightening symptoms, can we hope to empower those in hiding to fully reclaim their lives.

 LAW & DISORDERS: THE JUSTICE SYSTEM AND THE MENTALLY ILL